Pearson 24: Design

-Operational history

-The boat is supported by an active class club, the Pearson Yachts Portal.
+Reception

 In a 2010 review Steve Henkel wrote, "It is interesting to compare this boat with her near sister-ship, the Pearson Lark 24 ...
 The Lark was phased out in 1968, the year that the Pearson 24 was introduced.
 The two boats were more similar than an initial glance might indicate.
 It looks to us as if the Pearson 24 design uses the same basic hull, but with six inches of the stern counter chopped off, and a new deck mold more in line with what the conservative customer base was looking for in the late 1960s.
 The traditional cabin house gives a 4-inch boost in headroom, but the Space Index is almost 20 percent lower than the Lark's.
 The rather unconventional accommodations plan on the Lark was totally revamped on the P24 (to open up more space in the middle of the cabin by moving the head forward into the V-berth area (requiring elimination of the Lark’s hinged seatback facing aft), and eliminating the Lark’s elaborate galley storage area.
 The elegant deck-loading icebox on the Lark is gone, with 'provision for a portable ice chest' instead.
 The Pearson 24 was discontinued the year after she was introduced.
 We'd rather have kept the Lark.
 Best features: She's a good (but plain) cruising boat.
 Worst features: Her comp[arable]s are probably both faster in light air."